Home | Mental Health | Anxiety | Social Anxiety Quiz 2024 – Self-Assessment Test

 How This Social Anxiety Quiz Works

 This quiz evaluates how likely it is you’re experiencing symptoms related to social anxiety disorder.
-It is based upon diagnostic symptoms of this disorder.
+It is based on diagnostic symptoms of this disorder.

 You will receive a total score between 0 and 45.
 Higher scores indicate a higher level of social anxiety.
 Your total score is the sum of your responses across all items.